 Stroudsburg and East Stroudsburg are situated at the eastern entrance and are the hub of business and nightlife.
 Stroudsburg is the official governmental seat, has a small town shopping district and most of the "Big Box" stores.
-It also has many tourist attractions amongst its quaint streets.
+It also has many tourist attractions along its quaint streets.
+Nightlife on the main street comprises of concert venues, college bars, and Italian, Mexican, American, French, Mediterranean restaurants and about a hundred small shops.

 Within each region are many small communities, neighborhoods and developments where you can Rent a Pocono Lake or Ski Cabin or Cottage and be near activities.